jurruh/blog/blog/2021-12-02-integrating-webpack-and-babel-in-a-legacy-project.md

 The bundled and transpiled output file will be stored in `<project-root>/dist/bundle.js`.
 This can also be a location that fits the current project.

 ## Writing code that uses a NPM package
 The [pluralize](https://www.npmjs.com/package/pluralize) NPM package can be used to pluralize words.
-Let's create an high-end application where a user can enter a random english word and see the pluralized version:
+Let's create a high-end application where a user can enter a random english word and see the pluralized version:

 Install the library:
 ```bash